vishalkumar18/tokyo-olympic-azure-data-analysis/README.md

 •	Azure Storage: Serves as the data lake for storing raw and processed data.
 It can also host intermediate results generated during the analysis.

-•	Azure Azure Analytics: Azure Synapse Analytics provides a comprehensive platform for data integration, warehousing, and analytics.
-Stores the cleaned and transformed data, making it accessible for visualization and reporting.
+•	Azure Synapse Analytics: For robust data warehousing and detailed analysis, allowing deeper exploration and insights.

 # Technologies Used
 •	Azure Databricks